software-mansion-labs/expo-live-updates/README.md

 Important notes:

-- On API 36.1 adding `iconBackgroundColor` will have no effect, because icon inside notification is your app's icon and it's background could not be changed with `iconBackgroundColor` property.
+- On API 36.1 adding `iconBackgroundColor` will have no effect, because icon inside notification is your app's icon and it's background cannot be changed with `iconBackgroundColor` property.

 ## Deep Linking